scvalex/ltc/docs/final.md

 not be difficult.
 There are, however, certain Redis commands, such as those pertaining to configuration, which make little sense for LTc.
 Additionally, Redis supports some features, most notably expiring keys, which are not supported for LTc.
-Despite this, LTc supports those commands typically found in tutorial, so it could be considered an partial drop-in replacement for the Redis server.
+Despite this, LTc supports the commands typically found in tutorial, so it could be considered an partial drop-in replacement for the Redis server.

 Although LTc could replace the Redis server in some cases, this would not be a practical of it.
 This is because the two data stores were